lwindolf/liferea/README.md

 ### Issue Tracker

-Once you verified the latest stable release still has the problem please raise an issue in the GitHub bug tracker (https://github.com/lwindolf/liferea/issues).
+Once you verify that the latest stable release still has the problem please raise an issue in the GitHub bug tracker (https://github.com/lwindolf/liferea/issues).